Bylaws of the U.S. Peace Council

-1. Powers: The Executive Board shall have control over the management of the business of the U.S. Peace Council between General Assembly meetings.
-The Executive Board shall determine, and periodically review and revise the policies, which shall guide the affairs and work of the Council.
-Further, it shall obtain finances, determine financial plans or budgets and shall annually authorize and receive a financial audit of the U.S. Peace Council’s operations, assets and liabilities.
-The Executive Beard will take no action that is clearly inconsistent with the principles and goals of the U.S. Peace Council.
+1. Powers: The Executive Committee shall have control over the management of the business of the U.S. Peace Council between General Assembly meetings.
+The Executive Committee shall determine, and periodically review and revise the policies, which shall guide the affairs and work of the Council.
+Further, it shall obtain finances, determine financial plans or budgets and shall annually authorize and receive a financial audit of the U.S. Peace Council's operations, assets and liabilities.
+The Executive Committee will take no action that is clearly inconsistent with the principles and goals of the U.S. Peace Council.

-3. Election of Executive Board: The Executive Board members shall be elected by the affirmative vote of a majority of the members entitled to vote and present at the General Assembly meeting.
+3. Election of Executive Committee Members: Members of the Executive Committee shall be elected by the affirmative vote of a majority of the members entitled to vote and present at the General Assembly meeting.
 Such vote shall be by ballot.

-5. Qualification: Nominees for membership on the Executive Board must be individual members with at least two (2) years of membership in good standing.
-Individuals nominated by the Executive Board shall be exempt from the two-year membership requirement.
+5. Qualification: Nominees for election to the Executive Committee must be individual members with at least three (3) years of membership in good standing.
+Individuals nominated by the Executive Committee shall be exempt from the three-year membership requirement.

-6. Term of Office: Each Executive Board member, whether elected at biennial General Assembly meeting or by the Executive Board to fill a vacancy or otherwise, or whether delegated by a chapter, shall continue in office until the next biennial General Assembly meeting.
+6. Term of Office: Each Executive Committee member, whether elected at General Assembly meeting, or by the Executive Committee to fill a vacancy, shall continue in office until the next General Assembly meeting.

-7. Resignation: Any Executive Board member may resign at any time by delivering a written resignation to the U.S Peace Council President or other officers of the Executive Board.
-Such resignation shall take effect at the time designated in said notice, or if no time is specified, then upon its acceptance by the Executive Board.
+7. Resignation: Any Executive Committee member may resign at any time by delivering a written resignation to the U.S Peace Council President or other officers of the Executive Committee.
+Such resignation shall take effect at the time designated in said notice, or if no time is specified, then upon its acceptance by the Executive Committee.

-8. Vacancies: Whenever the number of Executive Board members shall for any reason be less than the authorized number, the vacancy may he filled by the Executive Board by a vote of the majority of the entire Board for a term expiring at the next biennial General Assembly meeting of the members.
+8. Vacancies: Whenever the number of Executive Committee members shall for any reason be less than the authorized number, the vacancy may he filled by the Executive Committee by a vote of the majority of the entire Committee for a term expiring at the next General Assembly meeting of the members.

-9. Regular Meetings: Regular meetings of the Executive Board may be held at least once very month at such places and at such times as the Board may from time to time determine provided that reasonable notice of such determination and of any changes therein is given to each member of the Board then in office.
+9. Regular Meetings: Regular meetings of the Executive Committee shall be held at least once very month at such places and at such times as the Committee may from time to time determine provided that reasonable notice of such determination and of any changes therein is given to each member of the Committee then in office.

-10. Special Meetings: Special Meetings of the Executive Board may be held at any time and at any place when called by the President, Vice president, Executive Director, or any two other officers of the Board.
-Reasonable notice thereof must be given to each Executive Board member by the President or the officers calling the meeting.
+10. Special Meetings: Special Meetings of the Executive Committee may be held at any time and at any place when called by the President, Vice president, Executive Secretary, or any two other officers of the Committee.
+Reasonable notice thereof must be given to each Executive Committee member by the President or the officers calling the meeting.

-11. Quorum: At any meeting of the Executive Board, a quorum for the election of officers or consideration of any question shall consist of a majority of the Board members then in office, but any meeting may be adjourned by a majority of votes cast upon the question whether or not a quorum is present, and the meeting may he held as adjourned without further notice.
+11. Quorum: At any meeting of the Executive Committee, a quorum for the election of officers or consideration of any question shall consist of a majority of the Committee members then in office, but any meeting may be adjourned by a majority of votes cast upon the question whether or not a quorum is present, and the meeting may he held as adjourned without further notice.

-12. Voting: When a quorum is present at any meeting, the votes of a majority of the Executive Board members present and voting shall he requisite and sufficient for the election of officers, and a majority of the Executive Board members present and voting shall decide any question brought before such meeting except in any case where a larger vote is required by these Bylaws.
+12. Voting: When a quorum is present at any meeting, the votes of a majority of the Executive Committee members present and voting shall he requisite and sufficient for the election of officers, and a majority of the Executive Committee members present and voting shall decide any question brought before such meeting except in any case where a larger vote is required by these Bylaws.

-13. Organization: At each meeting of the Executive Board, the President, or in the case of his/her absence, the Vice President, or in the case of their absence, the Executive Director shall act as chairperson thereof.
+13. Organization: At each meeting of the Executive Committee, the President, or in the case of his/her absence, the Vice President, or in case of their absence, the Executive Secretary shall act as chairperson thereof.
 A recorder, whom the chairperson of the meeting shall appoint as secretary of the meeting, shall act as such.

-2. Election and Term of Office: President and Vice President of the U.S. Peace Council shall be elected biennially at the General Assembly meeting (except when the General Assembly designates the newly elected Executive Board to elect these officers), and shall hold office until the close of the election of officers at the General Assembly meeting next held after his or her election, or until death, resignation or removal.
-All other officers of the Executive Board shall be appointed by the Board from among its members.
+2. Election and Term of Office: President and Vice President of the U.S. Peace Council shall be elected at the General Assembly meeting (except when the General Assembly designates the newly elected Executive Committee to elect these officers), and shall hold office until the close of the election of officers at the General Assembly meeting next held after his or her election, or until death, resignation or removal.
+All other officers of the Executive Committee shall be appointed by the Committee from among its members.

 3. President: The President shall be the chief executive officer of the Council.
 The President shall be the official spokesperson for the U.S. Peace Council, and make public pronouncements on behalf of the Peace Council and consistent with its goals and objectives.

-5. Executive Director: The Executive Director of the U.S. Peace Council shall be appointed by the Executive Committee from among the Committee members.
-Subject to the direction and under the supervision of the Executive Board, the Executive Director shall be the chief administrative/organizational officer of the U.S. Peace Council, empowered to implement policy set by the U.S. Peace Council and the Executive Board.
-The Executive Officer shall be responsible for managing the internal organizational affairs of the U.S. Peace Council, and acting as the contact between individual members, local chapters and the national organization.
+3. Executive Secretary: The Executive Secretary of the U.S. Peace Council shall be appointed by the Executive Committee from among the Committee members.
+Subject to the direction and under the supervision of the Executive Committee, the Executive Secretary shall be the chief administrative/organizational officer of the U.S. Peace Council, empowered to implement policy set by the U.S. Peace Council and the Executive Committee.
+The Executive Secretary shall be responsible for managing the internal organizational affairs of the U.S. Peace Council, and acting as the contact between the Executive Committee and individual members, local chapters and the national organization.
 The Executive Secretary shall also be serving as a liaison between the U.S. Peace Council and its allied organizations in the broader movement.

-6. Communications Director: The Communications Director shall be appointed by the Executive Board from among the Board members and shall be responsible for the publication of U.S. Peace Council’s publications, including the U.S. Peace Messenger and the Council’s web site.
+4. Program Director: The Program Director shall be appointed by the Executive Committee from among the Committee members and shall be responsible for coordinating various aspects of USPC’s campaigns and actions.

-7. Collective Responsibility: Officers of the U.S. Peace Council are individually and collectively responsible for proper implementation of the decisions and activities of the Executive Board.
+6. Collective Responsibility: Officers of the U.S. Peace Council are individually and collectively responsible for proper implementation of the decisions and activities of the Executive Committee.

-8. Resignation: Any officer may resign at any time by delivering a written resignation to the Executive Director or other officer.
-Such resignation shall take effect at the time designated in said notice, or if no time is specified, then upon its acceptance by the Board.
+7. Resignation: Any officer may resign at any time by delivering a written resignation to the Executive Secretary or other officer.
+Such resignation shall take effect at the time designated in said notice, or if no time is specified, then upon its acceptance by the Executive Committee.

-9. Vacancies: Any vacancy in an office may he filled for the unexpired portion of the term by the Executive Board.
+8. Vacancies: Any vacancy in an office may he filled for the unexpired portion of the term by the Executive Committee.

-1. Powers: The Advisory Board serves as a consultative body to the Executive Board of the U.S. Peace Council.
-The Advisory Board provides consultations to the Executive Board on matters relating to policy and/or on any other issue pertaining to the activites of the U.S. Peace Council.
+1. Powers: The National Board serves as a consultative body to the Executive Committee of the U.S. Peace Council.
+The National Board provides consultations to the Executive Committee on matters relating to policy and/or on any other issue pertaining to the activities of the U.S. Peace Council.

-2. Membership: Membership of the Advisory Board consists of one (1) representative from each certified Chapter of the U.S. Peace Council; one (1) representative from each national organization affiliated with the USPC, as well as other individuals from within or outside of the U.S. Peace Council invited by the Executive Board to join the Advisory Board.
+2. Membership: Membership of the National Board consists of one (1) representative from each certified Chapter of the U.S. Peace Council; one (1) representative from each national organization affiliated with the USPC, as well as other individuals from within or outside of the U.S. Peace Council invited by the Executive Committee to join the National Board.

-3. Meetings: The meetings of the Advisory Board shall be held upon the request of the Executive Board at least once every three (3) months, or at any time that the Executive Board deems it necessary to consult with the Advisory Board.
-Notice of the time, place and purposes of any meeting of the Advisory Board shall given by the Executive Board to all Advisory Board members.
+3. Meetings: The meetings of the National Board shall be held upon the request of the Executive Committee at least once every three (3) months, or at any time that the Executive Committee deems it necessary to consult with the National Board.
+Notice of the time, place and purposes of any meeting of the Advisory Board shall given by the Executive Committee to all National Board members.
 It shall be deemed sufficient to send notices by mail at least one month before such meeting.

 3. Loans: No loans or advances shall be contracted on behalf of the U.S. Peace Council, and no note or other evidence of indebtedness shall be issued in its name, unless and except as authorized by the officers of the Executive Board.

-4. Contracts: The Executive Director, subject to the approval of the Executive Board, may enter into any contract or execute and deliver any instrument in the name and on behalf of the Executive Board and the U.S. Peace Council.
-The Executive Board may authorize any officer or officers or agent or agents to enter into any contract or execute and deliver any instrument in the name and on behalf of the Peace Council, and such authorization may be general or confined to specific instances.
+4. Contracts: The Executive Secretary, subject to the approval of the Executive Board, may enter into any contract or execute and deliver any instrument in the name and on behalf of the Executive Committee and the U.S. Peace Council.
+The Executive Committee may authorize any officer or officers or agent or agents to enter into any contract or execute and deliver any instrument in the name and on behalf of the Peace Council, and such authorization may be general or confined to specific instances.

-1. Required Vote: No purchase, sale, mortgage or lease of real property shall be made by the U.S. Peace Council except upon the affirmative vote of at least two‑thirds (2/3) of the number of Executive Board members then in office.
+No purchase, sale, mortgage or lease of real property shall be made by the U.S. Peace Council except upon the affirmative vote of at least two‑thirds (2/3) of the number of Executive Committee members then in office.

-The Executive Board shall provide a seal, which shall bear the name U.S. Peace Council.
+The Executive Committee shall provide a seal, which shall bear the name U.S. Peace Council.